Step Up to Social Work

 When does the programme start?

-It's delivered by the University of East London and is in partnership with Tower Hamlets and other local authorities.
+It's delivered by the London Metropolitan University and is in partnership with Tower Hamlets and other local authorities.

-If you want more details about Step Up to Social Work, programme coordinators will host video sessions on Zoom.
+If you want more details about Step Up to Social Work, programme coordinators will host video sessions on MS Teams.

 They will go over the academic programme, selection process, funding arrangements and more.